Contact us with additional questions not included on this FAQ.

 Any time vehicles are being tested as part of the testbed measures are taken to ensure the safety of motorists, surrounding pedestrians and bicyclists.
-A safety management plan has been developed for all technology tested at iSTREET.
-The level of risk for each technology is assessed based on the ISO 26262 ASIL risk assessment approach, and a safety operational concept has been developed for each scenario identified as high or medium risk.
-The document can be found on the website (link).
+The level of risk for each technology is assessed based on the ISO 26262 ASIL risk assessment approach USDOT guidelines.

 Will the cars be completely driver-less during testing?